The Cam Valley in relation to the contours and geology. For a key to the geology see the British Geological Survey map viewer.

 The lower (northern) part of the river is now called the Cam up to Hauxton Junction (1 mile/1.5 km south of Granchester).
 At Hauxton Junction the two main tributaries meet.
 The first, referred to as the Cam by the Environment Agency and National Rivers Authority, but often referred to by many local people as the Granta, rises south of Debden (112 m/ 367 ft altitude) near Widdington in Essex.
 The second is the Rhee, which rises at Ashwell springs (49 m/161 ft altitude) in Hertfordshire.
 The EA and NRA reserve the name Granta for the third main branch that rises south of Castle Camps in the far south east of Cambridgeshire and joins the Cam near the Shelfords, southeast of Hauxton Junction.
 We are including the valleys formed by all three of these watercourses in our ‘Cam Valley’ as well as their tributaries such as the Bourn Brook and Hobson’s Brook.
 Together, they make up a significant landscape feature in the south of the county.

-Landscape 1 is the Fenland section from Popes Corner, south of Ely, to Cambridge where the river flows over the low lying Fens.
-The river at Cambridge is of particular interest being a river crossing point since early times.
-It is overlooked by the Norman earth castle mound and also has the world famous college ‘Backs’ along the river with the famous view of King’s College Chapel.
+Landscape 1 is the fenland section from Popes Corner, south of Ely, to Cambridge where the river flows over the low-lying Fens.
+The river at Cambridge is of particular historic interest, being a river crossing point since early times due to its location on the southern edge of what would have been extensive marshes for thousands of years.
+It is overlooked, at Magdalene Bridge, by Castle Hill, with its Norman earth castle mound, and, a little further south, runs through the world-famous college ‘Backs’ with the famous view across the water to King’s College Chapel.

-Landscape 2 is the ‘Cambridge Gap’ from Cambridge to Hauxton Junction about 1.5 km /1 m south of Granchester.
-The Gog Magog Hills to the east of the gap rise to 68m above the river and Madingley Wood/the American Cemetery to the west rises to 54 m above the river.
-This gap has many terraces formed at different times as the river changed its course and these include various deposits: Observatory Member, Huntingdon Road Member, Arbury Road Member, Impington Member, Sidgwick Road Member and Barnwell Station Road Member.
+Landscape 2 is the ‘Cambridge Gap’ from Cambridge to Hauxton Junction about 1.5 km /1 m south of Grantchester.
+The Gog Magog Hills, to the east of the gap, rise to 68 m above the river whilst the ridge to the west on which lie Madingley Wood and the American Cemetery, rises to 54 m above the river.

 Landscape 3 is the River Rhee which rises at Ashwell in Hertfordshire and flows via Barrington to Hauxton Junction.
 The source is Ashwell spring, one of the ecologically valuable ‘chalk springs’ found in the area that still contain a particular species of flatworm which which has survived from colder times – the current, characteristic, temperature of the spring water emerging from the Chalk is 10.4C which is cool enough for it.
 This wide shallow valley is low lying, with the settlements and roads surrounding it built away from the river on higher ground.